chowlet5/chowlet5/README.md

 ## Hi there, I am Chris 👋

 I am interested in linking structural/wind engineering with computational methods such as CFD to improve efficiency and optimize designs.
-I enjoy teaching others to leverage the computational tools available to improve their work and lives.
+I enjoy teaching others to leverage the computational tools that are openly available to them in order to improve their workflows.

 <!--